MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`azureSubscription`** - **Azure subscription**<br>
 Input alias: `azureSubscriptionEndpoint`. `string`.
 Required when `configureDockerSettings = true && registryCredentials = AzureResourceManagerEndpoint`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Selects an Azure subscription.

-Select an Azure subscription.<br/>Note: task will try to encrypt the registry secret before transmitting it to service fabric cluster.
-However, it needs cluster's server certiticate to be installed on agent machine in order to do so.
-If certificate is not present, secret will not be encrypted.
+**Note**: the task will try to encrypt the registry secret before transmitting it to service fabric cluster.
+However, the task needs the cluster's server certificate to be installed on the agent machine.
+If the certificate is not present, the registry secret will not be encrypted.
 <!-- :::editable-content-end::: -->
 <br>